Zggis/dobby/README.md

 ##
 **Q:** Can it output results in other formats, or just MKV?

 **A:** Right now Dobby only creates result files in MKV.
-I have plans to add support for outputting files in MP4.
-I will probably add support for a configuration file you can place in the WORKSPACE that will be read before the job, output format would be a parameter in that.
+While I could (and still might) add support to convert the final MKV result to MP4, there are plenty of other tools available that would do a better job of that.
 ##

 ### Additional Links